SWEDES: TheWayTheyWere

 • The Greenoughs ~ Margaret & Pelham ~ Their greatest contribution to the little Swedish city of Lindsborg and to honoring the Swedish Artist ~ The Birger Sandzén Memorial Gallery >

-• Charles Pelham Greenough, 3rd. ~ His life of embracing the Birger Sandzén family, their art and their community
+• Dr. Charles Pelham Greenough, 3rd. ~ His life of embracing the Sandzén family, establishing and financing the Gallery and supporting the community

 • Mr. Gustaf Nathaniel Malm ~ Remembering Lindsborg's Swedish Renaissance Man ~ Accounts by Dr. Lindquist >